Cakefish/bauble/README.md

  - Special char acters: `!`, `#`, `@`, `%`, `&`, `?`, `.`, `=`, `<`, `>`, `_`, `-`, `+`, `*`
  - Alphabetical numerical characters, see (is_alphanumeric)[https://doc.rust-lang.org/std/primitive.char.html#method.is_alphanumeric].

-There is no specific reason this list can't be expanded.
+This list is hardcoded in the library, but the list of special characters could be expanded.

 Various other types: